THE AMAZING 2001 FLOOD!

 he was.

-In several places, Gary watched and waited as other
+In several places, Gary watched as other

 vehicles attempted to cross flooded areas only to fail

-concluded the best place for him was back at the studio.
+concluded the best place for him was back at the studio

-So he began a harrowing trip back
+So Gary began a harrowing trip back

 that ultimately forced him to drive on the wrong side of